02

 Where it sits in the compendium

-RAII request scope is the foundation the other compendium examples build on — process-scoped wiring (Doc 04), the PMR arena (Doc 03), the connection-pool checkout (Doc 07), and graceful shutdown (Doc 09) all assume this discipline is in place.
+RAII request scope is the foundation the other compendium examples build on.
+The process-scoped wiring (Doc 04) owns the lease pool this example leases from; the PMR arena (Doc 03) is the RequestContext member shown here, in full; the connection-pool checkout (Doc 07) is the real resource the lease stands in for; and graceful shutdown (Doc 09) relies on the same reverse-order destruction.
+The capstone (Doc 10) composes all of them in one service.